 Please contact me to discuss fees and making an appointment.

-I am registered with Aviva and BUPA as an eligible practitioner and provider of psychological therapy/ counselling.
+I am registered with Aviva, Axa PPP and BUPA as an eligible practitioner and provider of psychological therapy/ counselling.
 I am on the Private Practice Register.